Destination Ag

 • Teachers, other school staff, and bus drivers do not pay for Museum admission.
 All other adults must pay general museum admission upon arrival.

-PreK & 1st Grade Lesson Descriptions (20 to 30-minute lessons)
+PreK & 1st Grade Lesson Descriptions (1st grade 30-minute lessons; PreK 20-minute lessons)

-• Domestic vs Wild: Do you know the difference between a domestic animal and a wild animal?
-While meeting two live animals, students will learn how they meet their five needs.
-State standards addressed: CD-SC3.4a, CS-SC3.4b, S1L1.
+• Domestic vs. Wild: Do you know the differences between a domestic animal and a wild animal?
+While meeting two live animals, students will learn how the animals get their five needs met.
+State standards addressed: CD-SC3.4a, CD-SC3.4b, S1L1

 • *Free Time: This session is included for all on-site field experiences.
 Students learn through play while enjoying non-structured time at our agriculturally themed play area.
-Groups may visit the DA livestock and visit the pollinator garden.
 Visiting teachers are responsible for their students and more than one class may be in the Free Time area during a session.

 Outreach Programs